Two schools under one roof

 This phenomenon of ethnic separation is attributed to the Croat–Bosniak War (1992–1994) and the creation of Herzeg-Bosnia on the territory of Bosnia and Herzegovina.
-Croatia continue to finance the system of separate Croatian-curriculum public schools in BiH.
+Croatia continues to finance the system of separate Croatian-curriculum public schools in BiH.

 Background

 On 18 November 1991, the extreme elements of Croatian leadership in Bosnia and Herzegovina, led by Mate Boban and Dario Kordić (who was later convicted by ICTY of war crimes), proclaimed the existence of the Croatian Community of Herzeg-Bosnia, as a separate "political, cultural, economic and territorial whole," on the territory of Bosnia and Herzegovina.
 Following Herzeg-Bosnia's establishment in November 1991, and especially from May 1992 forward, the Herzeg-Bosnia leadership engaged in continuing and coordinated efforts to dominate and "Croatise" (or ethnically cleanse) the municipalities which they claimed were part of Herzeg-Bosnia (mostly in Herzegovina and Central Bosnia), with increasing persecution and discrimination directed against the Bosniak population.
 The Croatian Defence Council (HVO), the military formation of Croats, took control of many municipal governments and services, removing or marginalising local Bosniak leaders.
 Many Bosniaks were removed from positions in government and private business; and Bosniaks in general were increasingly harassed.
 Many of them were deported to concentration camps: Heliodrom, Dretelj, Gabela, Vojno, and Šunje.
 Herzeg-Bosnia authorities and Croat military forces took control of the media and imposed Croatian ideas and propaganda.
 Croatian symbols and currency were introduced, and Croatian curricula and the Croatian language were introduced in schools.

 In June 1992 the focus switched to the towns in Central Bosnia, Novi Travnik and Gornji Vakuf, where the Croat Defence Council (HVO) efforts to gain control were resisted.
 On June 18, 1992 the Bosnian Territorial Defence in Novi Travnik received an ultimatum from the HVO which included demands to abolish existing Bosnia and Herzegovina institutions, establish the authority of the Croatian Community of Herzeg-Bosnia and pledge allegiance to it, subordinate the Territorial Defense to the HVO and expel Muslim refugees, all within 24 hours.
 Bosniaks rejected the ultimatum which resulted in the attack by Croatian forces on June 19.
 The Croat–Bosniak War was officially triggered.
 In March 1994 a peace agreement mediated by the United States between the warring Croats (represented by Republic of Croatia) and Bosnia and Herzegovina was signed in Washington and Vienna which is known as the Washington Agreement.
 Under the agreement, the combined territory held by the Herzeg-Bosnia and Bosnian government was divided into ten autonomous cantons, terminating Herzeg-Bosnia and establishing the Federation of Bosnia and Herzegovina.